celestiaorg/celestia-app/pkg/proof/README.md

 After having this proof, we will need to prove the `RowRoot3` inclusion to the data root.
 This is described in the [row root to data root inclusion proof](#row-root-to-data-root-inclusion-proof) section.

-With this, we would be able to prove that `SR3` was committed to by a Celestia data root, i.e., was included in a Celestia block.
+With this, we would be able to prove that `SR3` was committed to by a Celestia data root.

 #### Subtree roots inclusion proof to the *share commitment*